 24/7 English speaking guide

-Accommodation in 3 and 4 stars hotels with proper security measures and located in the city centers
+Accommodation in 3 and 4 stars hotels with proper security standards and located in the city centers

 Sim cards with credits and 3G data.